Der Rosenkavalier: Composition

-Richard Strauss first met Hugo von Hofmannstal in 1899 in Berlin.
-Strauss was subsequently impressed with Hofmannsthal's play Elektra (1903), and adapted it into an opera which premiered on 25 January 1909.
+Richard Strauss first met Hugo von Hofmannsthal in 1899 in Berlin.
+Strauss was subsequently impressed by Hofmannsthal's play Elektra (1903), and adapted it into an opera that premiered on 25 January 1909.
 During that process, they agreed to collaborate on a new project that would be more comedic in tone.
-After Hofmannstal's comedy Christinas Heimreise was rejected by Strauss and the plays of Molière yielded little fruit, Hofmannsthal visited Harry Graf Kessler in Weimar.
-Over the course of a few days in February 1909, Hofmannsthal and Kessler drafted a scenario inspired by a 1907 operetta that Kessler had seen in Paris: L'Ingénu libertin writer Louis Artus and composer Claude Terrasse.
+After Strauss rejected Hofmannsthal's comedy Christinas Heimreise and the plays of Molière yielded little fruit, Hofmannsthal visited Harry Graf Kessler in Weimar.
+Over the course of a few days in February 1909, Hofmannsthal and Kessler drafted a scenario inspired by a 1907 operetta that Kessler had seen in Paris: L'Ingénu libertin by playwright Louis Artus and composer Claude Terrasse.

 Strauss approved the plot outline and work began in earnest.
-Act I's text was written in February-March 1909, with its music finished in May.
-Through the summer, Strauss composed Act II, collaborating with Hofmannstal to add more comedy and plot twists.
-By spring 1910, the first two acts were printed and Hofmannstal had finished writing the libretto, although Strauss did not finish composing the final act until 26 September 1910.
+Act I's text was written in February–March 1909, with its music finished in May.
+Through the summer, Strauss composed Act II, collaborating with Hofmannsthal to add more comedy and plot twists.
+By spring 1910, the first two acts were printed and Hofmannsthal had finished the libretto.
+Strauss finished the music of the final act on 26 September 1910.

-The first production was slated to be directed by the Dresden Opera's Georg Toller, who had staged the world premiere of Strauss' Elektra, but the creators had subsequently been impressed by the Vienna production of Elektra with sets designed by Alfred Roller (director of the Vienna Kunstgewerbeschule) and lost faith in Toller.
-Strauss and Hofmannsthal commissioned Roller to design sets and costumes for Der Rosenkavalier and arranged for these designs to be published in an illustrated prompt book which all productions of would be obligated to use.
+The first production was slated to be directed by the Dresden Opera's Georg Toller, who had staged the world premiere of Strauss's Elektra, but the creators had subsequently been impressed by the Vienna production of Elektra with sets designed by Alfred Roller (director of the Vienna Kunstgewerbeschule) and lost faith in Toller.
+Strauss and Hofmannsthal commissioned Roller to design sets and costumes for Der Rosenkavalier and arranged for his designs to be published in an illustrated prompt book that all productions would be obligated to use.
 They also controversially recruited Max Reinhardt to assist with rehearsals as a "shadow director" or replacement for Toller, although Toller remained the sole credited director.

 Performance history

 Premiere

-Der Rosenkavalier premiered 26 January 1911 in Dresden conducted by Ernst von Schuch, who had previously conducted the premieres of Strauss's Feuersnot, Salome and Elektra.
-Soprano Margarethe Siems (Strauss's first Chrysothemis) sang the Marschallin, in a turn that would represent the pinnacle of her career, while Minnie Nast portrayed Sophie and Eva von der Osten sang the breeches role of Octavian.
+Der Rosenkavalier premiered on 26 January 1911 in Dresden conducted by Ernst von Schuch, who had conducted the premieres of Strauss's Feuersnot, Salome and Elektra.
+Soprano Margarethe Siems (Strauss's first Chrysothemis) sang the Marschallin, in a turn that represented the pinnacle of her career, while Minnie Nast portrayed Sophie and Eva von der Osten sang the breeches role of Octavian.

 From the start, Der Rosenkavalier was nothing short of a triumph: tickets to the premiere reportedly sold out almost immediately, resulting in a financial boom for the house.
-Though some critics took issue with Strauss' anachronistic use of waltz music, the public embraced the opera unconditionally.
-Rosenkavalier became Strauss' most popular opera during his lifetime and remains a staple of operatic repertoire today.
+Though some critics took issue with Strauss's anachronistic use of waltz music, the public embraced the opera unconditionally.
+Rosenkavalier became Strauss's most popular opera during his lifetime and remains a staple of operatic repertoire today.